The History of Sakura Ridge

 The cycle of nature is visible at Sakura Ridge throughout the year.

 Each spring thousands of fruit trees at Sakura Ridge burst into bloom, chicks are hatched, young lamb go to pasture and bees are busy pollinating everything!

 Summer brings an abundance of berries, veggies, flowers and fresh farm eggs.
-The sun is high in the sky day after day and Mt Hood collects the sun for many a marvelous sunset.
+The sun is high in the sky day after day and Mt Hood reflects it for many a marvelous sunset.

 By fall the fruit trees are laden and ready to be picked.
 Squash and beans are waiting to be stored for winter meals.
-Tomatoes are beg to be canned and cherries and pears are dried for future use in granola, salads and snacks.
+Tomatoes are begging to be canned; cherries and pears are dried for future use in granola, salads and snacks.

-By the end of November the snow is starting to fly, the wind can howl or the air is cold and still; the fog rolls in and obscures the mountain.
+By the end of November the snow starts to fly, the wind can howl or the air can be cold and still; fog rolls in and often obscures the mountain.
 A quiet winter peace settles over the farm.